-A party's Daily RPM EE Resource Position for a specific EE Resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments DR Factor Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily RPM EE Resource Position.
+A party's Daily RPM EE Resource Position for a specific EE Resource is equal to the (Daily ICAP Owned - Daily FRR Capacity Plan Commitments Forecast Pool Requirement.

-$DailyRPMPosition{EE} = (DailyICAPOwned - DailyFRRCommittments)DRFactorFPR$
+$DailyRPMPosition{EE} = (DailyICAPOwned - DailyFRRCommittments)FPR$

 During the Delivery Year, a party's Daily RPM EE Resource Position is compared to their Daily RPM Resource Commitments for the EE Resource to determine if a Capacity Resource Deficiency Charge is to be assessed on the delivery day.